The Leading Career Resource for Dental Laboratory Technician Jobs.

 Often forgotten, the dental lab technician (tech) is a valuable member of any dental team.
 We’re usually huddled away in a separate location, sometimes miles away, musing over a case. […]

 The dental and orthodontic fields combine cosmetic artistry and science.
-Patients find appearance, self-confidence and health enhanced through the efforts of a team that consists of a dentist or orthodontists, a dental hygienist and you — the dental lab technician.
+Patients find appearance, self-confidence, and health enhanced through the efforts of a team that consists of a dentist or orthodontist, a dental hygienist, and you — the dental lab technician.

-As a dental laboratory technician, you work on all of sorts for dental prosthetics and appliances.
-Depending on what field of dentistry in which specialize or where you work, you will make some or even all of these items:
+As a dental laboratory technician, you work on all sorts of dental prosthetics and appliances.
+Depending on what specialized field of dentistry you’re in or where you work, you will make:

-These removable prosthetics replace missing teeth and come as a full or partial set, depending on the patient’s needs.
-A full denture set includes a base to cover the roof of a patient’s mouth (otherwise known as the palate) and a lower horseshoe-shaped part to account for the tongue.
+These removable prosthetics replace missing teeth and come as a complete or partial set, depending on the patient’s needs.
+A complete denture set includes a base to cover the roof of a patient’s mouth (otherwise known as the palate) and a lower horseshoe-shaped part for the tongue.
 Patients who use partial ones may use the remaining natural teeth as replacements.
-You may handle acrylic resin, metal or porcelain in making dentures
+You may handle acrylic resin, metal, or porcelain in making dentures.

-With crowns, dentists cap teeth with cracks, chips, weakness, significant wear and tear and discoloration.
-As a tech, you might work with gold or other alloys, ceramics, resin, stainless steel or porcelain that you fuse with metal.
+Dentists cap teeth with cracks, chips, weakness, significant wear and tear, and discoloration with crowns.
+As a tech, you might work with gold or other alloys, ceramics, resin, stainless steel, or porcelain that you fuse with metal.

 Bridges consist of pontics, or false teeth, that fill gaps in the mouths of patients.
 Lab techs use many of the materials used in crowns and a denture package for the pontics, which the adjoining teeth support — some with crowns.
 While many bridges use pontics, implants also work for this technique.

 Ligatures: If you specialize in orthodontics, you will make ligatures.
-These mostly rubber bands attach the arch wires of braces to the slots on the brackets.
-Ligature manufactures use a number of colors or neutral tones.
-Wire ligatures afford more force and normally match the color of the brackets.
+These mostly rubber bands attach the archwires of braces to the slots on the brackets.
+Ligature manufacturers use several colors or neutral tones.
+Wire ligatures afford more force and typically match the color of the brackets.

 The dental field reaches beyond the use of teeth as instruments of chewing or appearance.
 As proof, dentists and other health professionals prescribe devices to treat the problem of snoring.
-That sound comes thanks to the vibration caused when tissues in the throat partially block the passage of air.
+That sound comes thanks to the vibration caused when tissues in the throat partially block the air passage.

 If you specialize as a tech on sleep apnea issues, you will find yourself designing and manufacturing Mandibular Advancement Devices.
-These instruments move jaws and tongues forward in an effort to open the airways and reduce the vibrations that create snores.
+These instruments move jaws and tongues forward to open the airways and reduce the vibrations that create snores.

 If you join a specialty in the dental laboratory technician field, you might find alternative titles in your employment search.
-In a dental ceramic position, you will handle ceramic material especially for bridges and crowns.
-Other job titles for dental laboratory technicians, often defined by type of appliance or material used, include crown and bridge dental technician, orthodontic laboratory technician, waxer, denture technician and porcelain technician.
+In a dental ceramic position, you will handle ceramic material, especially for bridges and crowns.
+Other job titles for dental laboratory technicians, often defined by the type of appliance or material used, include crown and bridge dental technician, orthodontic laboratory technician, waxer, denture technician, and porcelain technician.

-Your job duties as a dental laboratory technician place you either into all or selected stages of dental appliance manufacturing.
-Most technicians start the process with the reading and comprehension of prescription and specifications from the dentists.
+As a dental laboratory technician, you either work in all or selected stages of dental appliance manufacturing.
+Most technicians start the process with the reading and comprehension of prescriptions and specifications from the dentists.
 You might use models or replicas of the appliance to understand the design.

-The manufacturing process then turns to testing, melting or mixing materials, pouring the mixtures into molds or frameworks, creating models removing excess materials and applying wax.
+The manufacturing process then turns to test, melt, or mix materials and then pour the mixtures into molds or frameworks.
+After that, models are created to remove excess materials and apply wax.
 In certain laboratories, you operate computers that fashion the appliances.

 Different appliances might call for different tasks.
 For instance, bands or frames used especially in orthodontics require that you bend or solder metals.
 You use polishing machines or filers to remove excess materials and smooth services.

-Dental lab technicians employ a variety of hand tools, small power tools and equipment.
-To create casts and molds, you operate articulators, dental impression trays and other casting units.
-Discs help you cut, shape and polish appliances.
-You handle furnaces, ovens, Bunsen burners and other high-temperature equipment to melt and harden materials.
+Dental lab technicians employ various hand tools, small power tools, and equipment to create casts and molds.
+They operate articulators, dental impression trays, and other casting units.
+Discs are used to help cut, shape, and polish appliances.
+Furnaces, ovens, Bunsen burners, and other high-temperature equipment are used to melt and harden materials.
 You apply porcelain or wax with brushes and spatulas.
-As a technician, you handle other small tools such as surgical knives, drills and stereo microscopes that dissect light.
+As a technician, you handle small tools such as surgical knives, drills, and stereo microscopes that dissect light.

 Approximately eight to ten percent of dental laboratories equip themselves with computer-aided design (CAD) and computer-aided manufacturing (CAM) software.
-If you work in such a laboratory, the computer rather than impressions from the patient will design the appliances and guide their production.
+In these laboratories, the computer, instead of impressions from the patient, designs the appliances and guides production.
 The precise measurements and movements offered by CAD/CAM attract dental practitioners thanks to the prospects of delivering treatments in a matter of days or even hours rather than multiple weeks.
 With the advancement comes less waste of materials in the manufacturing process.